josherz94/Binary_Tree_Hashing/README.md

 will display the number of times the word appears in the document, the line numbers in which the word appears, and the position of the word in the line.

-A full javadoc is available for this program.
+A complete javadoc is available for this program.

 ## Table of contents
 * [General info](#general-info)